 When it comes time to sell, you have two choices:

-The Strategic Choice: Partner with a real estate broker who understands how to market your home’s specific proximity to the Wonderland Road corridor, pricing it with precision to ensure it stands out to the right demographic.
+The Strategic Choice: Partner with a real estate broker who understands how to market your home’s inherent value, pricing it with precision to ensure it stands out to the right home buyer.

-The Generalist Risk: Assume the area's reputation will do the work for you, and risk a generic marketing approach that fails to maximize your return in a diverse 33-day market.
+The Generalist Risk: Assume the area's reputation will do the work for you, and risk a generic marketing approach that fails to maximize your return in a diverse market price range.

 The choice of who protects your wealth is yours.